martiningram/tennis-stan/README.md

 # tennis-stan

-Jupyter notebooks and data to fit Bayesian models for tennis prediction with Stan
+This repository contains notebooks to fit tennis models with Stan.
+At present, there are three different ones in ascending complexity:

+* GLM (generalised linear model)
+* Hierarchical GLM
+* Autoregressive Hierarchical GLM

 To run the notebooks, you will need the following python packages: